radixdlt/scrypto-challenges/3-lending/Ground_Finance/README.md

 - The Oracle solution is for the protocol to keep track on the passage of time, to see which repayment is on-time (or late) and which lending accounts are eligible for the interest from borrowers, enable "bank level" earning tracker for lenders.

-- The DAO solution is to run the protocol by collective actions, reduce human "bias" in the lending protocol.
+- The DAO solution is to run the protocol by collective actions, reduce human "bias" on the lending protocol.

 The DAO also provide a "risk-backed" method called "compensate" which will compensate lenders a part of their lending, taken directly from the DAO treasury in case of cooperated loan defaults.